How to Make a Game on Scratch Step-by-Step for Beginners

 Create a visual plan.

-The visual appearance of a game is one of the most crucial parts of it.
-It is unrelated to the game's mechanics, but it has a big impact on the player's experience.
+A game's visual appearance is one of its most crucial parts.
+It is unrelated to the game's mechanics, but it greatly impacts the player's experience.
 The visual theme of your game is a mix of its environment and characters.
-A modern-themed game, for example, would be set in the theme of cowboys, hunters and for ancient themes, it will be in castles.
+A modern-themed game, for example, would be set in the theme of cowboys and hunters, and for ancient themes, it would be set in castles.

 Consider what you want to include in your game when choosing a theme.
 To have a better idea of how to create the theme, visit Best gaming Consoles for kids!
 Choosing a theme is often the simplest part of creating a game because it comes spontaneously once you have an idea you like.